AI Use Cases/Financial Services

 3. 3

-Financial institutions operating under SOX 404 internal controls documentation requirements cannot treat retention interventions as informal manager conversations.
-Every triggered compensation review flag, career pathing recommendation, and manager alert needs to be logged in an auditable trail.
+Financial institutions preparing for OCC or FDIC examinations cannot treat retention interventions as informal manager conversations.
+Every triggered compensation review flag, career pathing recommendation, and manager alert needs to be logged in an auditable trail examiners can review.
 If your HR workflow doesn't currently produce this documentation, the system must generate it - and your HR and compliance teams need to agree on the logging standard before go-live.

 4. 4